Shaisrael/Doctoral-Thesis/README.md

 # Doctoral-Thesis
-Contains captions of video clips referenced in the dissertation.
+This repository indludes all the video clips referenced in the Phd dissertation of Shai Israel along with their corresponding captions (below).

 Chapter 2: